inmanta/inmanta-core/docs/administrators/auth.rst

 --------------
 Inmanta authentication uses JSON Web Tokens for authentication (bearer token).
 Inmanta issues tokens for service to service interaction (agent to server, compiler to server, cli to server and 3rd party API interactions).
-For user interaction through the dashboard Inmanta uses 3rd party auth brokers.
-Currently the dashboard only supports redirecting users to keycloak for authentication.
+For user interaction through the web-console Inmanta uses 3rd party auth brokers.
+Currently the web-console only supports redirecting users to keycloak for authentication.

 Inmanta expects a token of which it can validate the signature.
 Inmanta can verify both symmetric signatures with